Santa Barbara Prenuptial Agreement Lawyer

 A prenuptial agreement, commonly referred to as a prenup, is a legal agreement between two people before their marriage.
 The most common function of a prenup is to determine what will happen to the spouses’ finances if a divorce occurs, although certain other issues and arrangements can be settled as well.
 A prenuptial agreement can seem like an unromantic prospect with your wedding around the corner, but it could offer you – and your spouse – peace of mind about what happens if life changes and a divorce becomes unavoidable.

-Call Morales Law at (805) 422-7966 for a free initial consultation to discuss how a prenup could benefit you.
+Call Morales Law at (805) 422-7966 for a free initial consultation to discuss the enforceability of your prenuptial agreement.

 What Can a Prenuptial Agreement Protect?